yiisoft/yii-dev-tool/vagrant/README.md

    cp vagrant-local.example.yml vagrant-local.yml
    ```

-5. Place your GitHub personal API token to `vagrant-local.yml`
+5. Place your GitHub personal API token to `vagrant-local.yml`, also specify your name and email for git commits
 6. Change directory to project root:

    ```bash